Degree Level:

 As you continue to take classes, you’ll also participate in fieldwork, working towards a total of 100 hours (150 for dual certification in special education).

 In your final year, you’ll be a student teacher, spending an entire semester as a teacher in two area classrooms.
 You’ll keep an online portfolio of your experiences, known as the TPA.
-Prior to student teaching, you will be required to have completed all of your coursework for both the certification and your major (content area).
+Prior to student teaching, you will be required to have completed all of your coursework for both the education major or certification and your major in your content area.

 Upon completing student teaching, you’ll be recommended for certification to NYS.